Postcard from a Quarantined Miner in Flin Flon (released 12 February, 2021)

 For more information about release dates and interviews, or for press interested in hearing the album in full before the EP release, please contact email@example.com.

-A massive thank you, of course, to all the gifted musicians and artists who contributed directly to shaping this album: Roman Clarke (vocals), Courtney Devon (vocals), Elessar Thiessen (vocals), Matthew Lindholm (vocals), Michael Perry (vocals), Heather Thomas (vocals), Jennifer Doerksen (photography), Jon Snidal (web design), and Riley Hill (audio engineering).
+A massive thank you, of course, to all the gifted musicians and artists who contributed directly to shaping the Make It Rain EP: Roman Clarke (vocals), Courtney Devon (vocals), Elessar Thiessen (vocals), Matthew Lindholm (vocals), Michael Perry (vocals), Heather Thomas (vocals), Jennifer Doerksen (photography), Jon Snidal (web design), and Riley Hill (audio engineering).
 Thank you to Margie Sweatman and Glenn Buhr for their lessons and friendship, and to my mom Sally Sweatman for her years of wise and peculiar advice.
 Hats off to John Elwood for hooking me up with those Neil tickets; they say never meet your heroes, but perhaps that’s because it can be just as much fun to meet their brother.
 Finally, a warm thank you to Kina, one of the greats, who in so many ways inspired me throughout this project.